canonical/sqlair/docs/howto/db.md

 (db)=
-# How to use a SQLair database
+# Use a SQLair database
 To create a SQLair database and run SQLair queries on it, you need to wrap a `sql.DB` database object from the `database/sql` package.
 SQLair is a convenience wrapper around the database, it does not create the DB itself.